zeciljain8197/zeciljain8197/README.md

 - 👯 Looking to collaborate on an Assassins Creed Game Series exhaustive dataset creation.

-- 💬 Ask me about: Python, SQL, Data Visualization, Data Analysis and Machine Learning
+- 💬 Ask me about: Python, SQL, Data Visualization, Data Analytics and Machine Learning.

 - 📫 How to reach me: zecil.jain@gmail.com